BigRedS/lets-encrypt-nginx/README.md

     ./lengx --sites ./sites.conf

-On systems with configurations for several environments, or several customers, there may be a './sites' directory, containing a series of sites config files.
+On systems with configurations for several environments, or several customers, conventionally there will be a `./sites` directory containing a series of sites config files, but lengx itself doesn't seek these out.

 A simple site config is: